Arudjreis/awesome-security-GRC/README.md

 **We are offered jobs but we have a career.** We're the only one accountable for our career path and the best way to make the best of this is to continuously learn.

-This section might seem out of place for a content curation repository but I'm passionnate about this, sorry.
+This section might seem out of place for a content curation repository but I'm passionate about this, sorry.

-Security is a very young field and ours in even younger.
-Career pathways are still developing and no one *actually* know the sureway to a GRC leadership role or a CISO position.
+Security is a very young field and ours is even younger.
+Career pathways are still developing and no one *actually* knows the sureway to a GRC leadership role or a CISO position.

 The only thing that's certain is that this is the best thing that could happen to us.
 We can build our own paths.
 The only way we do this is through learning.
 Our field is about understanding, managing and translating.
 We understand the technical, manage security projects and translate into security terms business requirements.